• Home

 How long can an upper respiratory infection last?

-In case, the symptoms last for more than two weeks then consult the doctor immediately.
+If the symptoms last more than two weeks, then consult the doctor immediately.
 You might suffer from another condition that causes the symptoms like bronchitis or pneumonia.

 • A low fever